 Spend time getting to know your fish and what is considered normal behavior for them.
 If you spot something out of the ordinary it could be an early warning sign that you may have a problem with your water.

-If you add more fish to your tank, you will need to repeat the daily water testing and logging procedure.
+If you add more fish to the tank, you will need to repeat the daily water testing and logging procedure.
 More fish = more poop, which means more nitrates, so you may need to do more frequent or larger water changes.
-Our nitrogen cycle post explains this in more detail.
+My nitrogen cycle post explains this in more detail.

 Inspect any equipment like thermometers, heaters, air pumps, and filters regularly to make sure they’re working properly.

-If you are still struggling with your water parameters, chances are your tank is overstocked, so you either need to upgrade your tank to a bigger size or reduce the number of fish.
+If you are still struggling with the water parameters, chances are your tank is overstocked, so you either need to upgrade your tank to a bigger size or reduce the number of fish.

-Check out our aquarium health section for more guides just like this one.
+Check out the aquarium health section for more guides just like this one.